YoungYoung619/Collision-avoidance-strategy-for-AVs-with-differnet-consumer-preference/README.md

 <div align=center><img src="picture/conservative_results.png"></div>

 ## Comparison of different preferences
-We record some metrics which denoted the features of different preferences (i.e. the time-to-collision (TTC) when the CA strategy took over the host-vehicle, the minimum relative distance during experiment and the maximum deceleration taken by the CA strategy)
+Using the normal preference as a baseline, we recorded some metrics which denoted the features of different preferences (i.e. the time-to-collision (TTC) when the CA strategy took over the host-vehicle, the minimum relative distance during experiment and the maximum deceleration taken by the CA strategy)
 <div align=center><img src="picture/table.png"></div>

 ## Animation visualization